 Do you build directories like this for other companies?

 Yes.
-The architecture behind Not Another Sunday -- programmatic SEO, quality scoring, scalable Next.js rendering -- is the same stack we deploy for clients through our directory development practice.
-Not Another Sunday is where we test every pattern before recommending it.
+The architecture behind Not Another Sunday, programmatic SEO, quality scoring, scalable Next.js rendering, is the same stack we use through our directory development practice.
+Not Another Sunday is where we test every pattern before we recommend it.